aryaarindam/ShopEasee/README.md

-# 🛒 Shop-Easee
+# 🛒 ShopEasee

-Shop-Easee is a simple grocery list app built with Flutter.
+ShopEasee is a simple grocery list app built with Flutter.
 It helps users easily add, remove, and manage grocery items.

 ## ✨ Features
 - ✅ Add grocery items